Trump says he is taking hydroxychloroquine despite FDA warning

 The president, a well-known germaphobe, has nonetheless refused to wear a protective mask in the West Wing.
 White House physician Sean Conley said in a memo that Trump was in "very good health" and had been receiving regular COVID-19 testing, which has all been negative since one of his support staff tested positive for the disease two weeks ago.

 "After numerous discussions he and I had regarding the evidence for and against the use of hydroxychloroquine, we concluded the potential benefit from treatment outweighed the relative risks," Conley said in the memo released by the White House.
-In an interview with MSNBC, Senate Democratic leader Chuck Schumer said: "What the president did with hydroxychloroquine was reckless, simply reckless."
+'RECKLESS'

+Democratic House of Representatives Speaker Nancy Pelosi, asked on CNN about Trump's taking the drug, said: "He's our president.
+I would rather he not be taking something that has not been approved by the scientists, especially in his age group and his, shall we say weight group what is morbidly obese, they say."
+According to the results of an annual presidential physical examination conducted in February 2019, Trump had gained weight over the past year and was now in the obese range, although remaining in “very good health overall.” https://reut.rs/3bGMCtl

+Morbid obesity is generally defined as a body mass index (BMI) - a measure of weight relative to height - of 40 or higher.
+A BMI of 25 to 29.9 is overweight and 30 or above is obese.
+Senate Democratic leader Chuck Schumer said in an MSNBC interview that what Trump did with hydroxychloroquine was "reckless" and was giving people "false hope."

 ALSO READ